lovac42/3ft_Under/src/three_ft_Under/config.md

 Auto scan on startup.

 ### use_card_creation_time
 If disabled, it will use the modification time.
 Checkng mod time is needed for imported cards, but may return a much larger set of search results.
-For this reason, ReMemorize mode is always disabled if mod time is used.

 ### use_rememorize_to_reschedule
 https://ankiweb.net/shared/info/323586997